Mozart & Haydn

 Joseph Haydn playing quartets – anonymous artist before 1790, Staats Museum, Vienna

-The year 1785 was quite productive and pivotal in terms of Mozart's output and the development of the string quartet as the incredible chamber music platform and expressive platform that it is.
+The year 1785 was a productive and pivotal time, in terms of Mozart's output and the development of the string quartet as the incredible chamber music platform and expressive platform that it is.

-Let's get to the six string quartets that Mozart composed between 1782 and 1785 and dedicated to Joseph Haydn.
-It's notable that they were dedicated to Haydn and not one of Mozart's patrons which would have been very much in keeping and most likely expected during this time period.
+I would call attention to the six string quartets that Mozart composed between 1782 and 1785 that dedicated to Joseph Haydn.
+It's notable that they were indeed dedicated to Haydn and not one of Mozart's patrons which would have been expected during this time period.

-I think, to a great extent, they resulted from the influence of Haydn's Opus 33 String Quartets, which were published in 1781, and they seem to have had a significant influence on Mozart's thinking about string quartet composition in particular.
-What Haydn begins to do is a more in depth and explores the string quartet medium as an opportunity for discourse among the four instruments, continuing to break away from the 18th century Baroque trio sonata mold and into full fledged quartet writing, in particular using counterpoint as a means of intensifying emotions.
+I think that, to a great extent, these quartets resulted from the influence of Haydn's Opus 33 String Quartets, which were published in 1781.
+Haydn’s quartet writing occurred at a time that had a significant influence on Mozart's maturation as a string quartet composer.
+Haydn’s Opus 33 begins a process which explores the string quartet medium as an opportunity for a more equitable discourse among the four instruments, further breaking away from the 18th century Baroque trio sonata mold and into full fledged quartet writing, especially using counterpoint as a means of intensifying emotions.

 Mozart's Vienna home

-I'm wondering if perhaps Mozart used the opening of the Dissonance Quartet as something of a study, a precursor to what he was going to do in his C Minor Fantasy, or perhaps he was composing the two simultaneously side by side because we have a similar iconic opening in the C Minor Fantasy.
-Full of drama, beauty, and foreboding.
+I'm wondering if perhaps Mozart used the opening of the Dissonance Quartet as something of a study, a precursor to what he was going to do in his C Minor Fantasy.
+Or perhaps he was composing the two simultaneously side by side because we have similar iconic openings in both works.
+The C Minor Fantasy’s more extended opening is replete with drama, beauty, and foreboding, recalling the opening of the quartet.

-C minor is a fairly serious key, and so is a very effective use of this minor, creating a sense of suspended animation.
-Mozart does a similar thing in the opening of the Dissonance Quartet, where he's simply layering sounds on top of each other, creating dissonances that then marginally resolve, but not really fully resolving, and we finally get to the end of this, and then there's such a tremendous mood shift when we go into the allegro, the body of that first movement.
+C minor is a ‘serious’ key and lends itself to an effective exploration of a sense of suspended animation in the Fantasy.
+Mozart does a similar thing in the opening of the Dissonance Quartet, where he's simply layering sounds on top of each other, creating dissonances that then marginally resolve, but not fully.
+When we finally reach the end of this Adagio, Mozart presents us with a tremendous mood shift when we go into the Allegro, the main body of that first movement in C Major.

 1785 was a crazy period in the Mozart household.
 During that year he appeared in twenty concerts, ten of which were actually arranged and facilitated by Mozart himself.
 In addition, he was present and helping to facilitate three house concerts, two of which were Masonic lodge performances.
-Let's not neglect the fact that Mozart was a very active Freemason, as was Haydn, as were most of the creative and influential men in Vienna at that time.
-He also composed a series of operatic scenes for vocal trio and string quartet, three piano concertos, two string quartets, including the K4651 Piano Quartet, a piano sonata and the C Minor Fantasy, as well as K475 Masonic Funeral Music, which is absolutely fabulous.
+Let's not neglect the fact that Mozart was a very active Freemason, as was Haydn and most of the creative and influential men in Vienna at that time.
+He also composed a series of operatic scenes for vocal trio and string quartet, three piano concertos, two string quartets, including the K. 478 Piano Quartet, a piano sonata and the C Minor Fantasy, as well as K. 477 Masonic Funeral Music.

-Mozart also maintained a crazy social calendar at this time.
+Mozart also maintained a crazy social calendar during this period.
 There were often times days where there was so much going on socially that Mozart would go to one event and his wife, Constanza, would go to a different event.
 Things were hopping!
 It appears likely that it was around this time that Mozart first came across and read the famous novel by the French writer Beaumarchais, Le Mariage de Figaro (Marriage of Figaro), and then started to work with librettists Lorenzo da Ponte on the opera of the same name.
-There was a lot musically that stemmed from this period of time.
+This was such a musically rich period of time for Mozart.

-I would certainly invite you to explore any of these wonderful six Haydn string quartets that Mozart wrote during this period.
-What a year!
-And we're all the better for it because it's so inspiring to know what came from these initial meetings between Haydn and Mozart and then how far along both composers really took the string quartet as an art form.
+I would certainly invite you to explore any of the wonderful six Haydn Quartets that Mozart wrote during this period.
+What a compelling time!
+I’m inspired to know what came from these initial meetings between Haydn and Mozart and then how, as a result, both composers contributed to the development of the string quartet as an art form.

-I want to acknowledge a couple of very valuable books that I found to be really helpful in digging around.
+I want to acknowledge a couple of very valuable books that I found to be really helpful in mu explorations.
 One is a book entitled Mozart in Vienna, 1781-1791 by Volkmar Braunbehrens.
-Stanley Sadie's wonderful work in the New Grove Dictionary, Mozart also has some really helpful information and context.
+Stanley Sadie's wonderful work in the New Grove Dictionary, “Mozart”, also has some really helpful information and context.
 The new Grove Dictionaries have all listings of a composer's works which are as accurate as possible at the time of publication.

 This video includes Mozart's Dissonant String Quartet, K. 465 performed by my student quartet members.
 Championing my students and having the opportunity to explore some of this incredible music and then go into a little bit more detail is such a gift.